 TIANYU QIU, b.
-Dec.
-15, 1988, Changchun China, an interdisciplinary artist, curator, designer currently based in New York City.
-Tianyu focuses on construction of a narrative, fictional, and utopian world which rethinks and narrate our contemporary time and popular culture.
+1988, Changchun China, an interdisciplinary artist, curator, designer currently based in New York City.
+Tianyu focuses on construction of a narrative, fictional, and dystopian world which rethinks and narrate our contemporary time and popular culture.
 As a spacial thinker, he is intrigued by transforming spacial dynamics and relationships that engages with the audience intelligently and emotionally.
 He creates large scale immersive installation and spaces by taking inspirations from pop culture, technology, and computerized imageries.
 Tianyu also experiments with various different type mediums, such as video, sculpture, painting, performance, print, wearables and designed objects to create the virtual realms, as well as the avatar characters, called mignons, which is a collection of yellow faced emoji characters that represents the contemporary everyday emotion of every ordinary person.

 Tianyu received his BFA degree in theater from University of Illinois at Urbana Champaign, and MFA in Fine Arts at Parsons the New School of Design, where he was rewarded with the President Scholarship.